I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_agp_interface.md

 `AgpSetCommand`

 A pointer to the display port driver's <a href="..\dispmprt\nc-dispmprt-dxgkcb_agp_set_command.md">AgpSetCommand</a> function.

-`Context`

-A pointer to a context that is provided by the display port driver.

-`InterfaceDereference`

-A pointer to an interface dereference function that is implemented by the display port driver.

-`InterfaceReference`

-A pointer to an interface reference function that is implemented by the display port driver.

-`Size`

-The size, in bytes, of this structure.

-`Version`

-The version number of the AGP interface.
-Version number constants are defined in <i>Dispmprt.h</i> (for example, DXGK_AGP_INTERFACE_VERSION_1).

 ## Remarks
 The display miniport driver supplies the <b>Size</b> and <b>Version</b> members of this structure, and then calls <a href="..\dispmprt\nc-dispmprt-dxgkcb_query_services.md">DxgkCbQueryServices</a>, which fills in the remaining members of this structure.